drone/docs/content/usage/secrets/registries.md

     parent: usage_secrets
 ---

 Drone provides the ability to store registry credentials.
-These credentials can be used to download private pipeline images defined in your Yaml configuration file.
+These credentials can be used to pull private pipeline images defined in your Yaml configuration file.

+{{% alert info %}}
+These credentials are never exposed to your pipeline, which means they cannot be used to push, and are safe to use with pull requests, for example.
+{{% /alert %}}

 Example configuration using a private image: